Everything you’ll need to stay above the payline in today’s MLB Cash Game contests!

 Hop in the MLB chat room for help with your lineup building.

-For the most updated forecast, please check out our MLB Weather Center
+For more info and updated forecast, please check out our MLB Weather Center.

 Today’s Best Pitchers

 1) Marco Gonzales, LHP, Mariners – Gonzales has been stellar in 2020 as he’s boasting a 0.91 WHIP, 3.06 ERA, and 3.88 SIERA.
 The southpaw will be facing the Athletics which have gone cold.
 In their last 14, they are sporting a .139 ISO and 79 wRC+.
 You also have to like that the A’s haven’t performed well against southpaws all season long and own a 25.0 K%.

 2) Aaron Nola, RHP, Phillies – The Phillies are fighting for the last playoff spot in the National League and this is an appealing situation for Nola.
 He’s facing the Rays which have already clinched home-field advantage in the playoffs.
 They will likely be resting players this afternoon which provides Nola with a softer matchup.
 You also have to like that the Rays own a 28.6 K% in their last 14, providing the righty with tremendous upside this afternoon.
 In a do-or-die situation, I’m expecting Nola to pitch deep into this game.

 3) Seth Lugo, RHP, Mets – The Mets have used Lugo in just about every way possible and he’s getting the nod once again this afternoon.
 In 9 appearances out of the bullpen and 6 starts, Lugo has combined for a 3.82 ERA, 3.02 SIERA, and 31.1 K%.
 He’s been one of the top pitchers in the MLB this season and will be facing the Nationals this afternoon.
 The Nationals own an 87 wRC+ in their last 14 and rank 20th in wOBA vs. RHP.